Want to follow along with this writing? Sign up Today, it's free and easy

 I wanted to point out, in your sentence "But yesterday when I was told my grand aunt died," does it convey the meaning that you intended?

 Sorry, I don't know, but I got stuck there.
 May be just me.
 I am not a good critic.
 I still feel, there is something wrong there.
 Maybe something minor, I am sure.

 I enjoyed reading the story.
 I got an emotional feeling.
 I can also say that it is sentimental, we will feel love and the value of love!
 We truly realize the value of relationships.

 I liked this piece of work.
 The concept is good.

 Eustacia, thanks for sharing a good piece of work.
 Happy writing!

-almost 3 years ago Marjorie Y. said:
+about 3 years ago Marjorie Y. said:

 Hi!
 This is for the swap for my story "Tinolang Manok on Sundays".
 You actually thanked me in my profile for reviewing this, but I think you may have mistaken me for another person 'cause I haven't reviewed this until now.
 But anyway, thanks for your review and here's mine for Around the Hospital Bed (Chapter 4).